 He’s not well-known to fans outside Butler’s basketball realm, but during his career there in the early Sixties he was a major local star.
 A 6-6 center with movie star looks, he led the team in rebounding all three seasons and finished as the school’s all-time rebounding leader.
-(He still ranks third.)
-He also led the scoring as a junior and senior, and was a sophomore starter on the first Butler team to play in the NCAA tournament in 1962.
+He also led the team’s scoring as a junior and senior, and was a sophomore starter on the first Butler team to play in the NCAA tournament in 1962.

 He was an eighth-round draft pick of the Boston Celtics in 1964, but didn’t survive the final cut.
-He came back to Indiana and took his place as a former great who was remembered fondly, if only by local fans.
+He came back to Indiana and took his place as a former great who was remembered fondly by local fans.

 First aired 2013